 The IMPC is a federation of phenotyping projects to carry out systemic phenotyping of mouse lines for each of the approximately 20.000 protein-coding genes in the mammalian genome in order to create an encyclopaedia of mammalian gene function.
 Systematic broad-based phenotyping is performed by each IMPC center using standardized procedures found within the International Mouse Phenotyping Resource of Standardised Screens (IMPReSS) resource.
 Gene-to-phenotype associations are made by a versioned statistical analysis with all data freely available.
 INFRAFRONTIER incorporates IMPC phenotype annotations to provide rich information for mice available at our repository where the allele and/or gene matches the corresponding mouse strain.

 Ensembl is a joint project between EMBL-EBI and the Wellcome Trust Sanger Institute to develop a software system which produces and maintains automatic annotation on selected eukaryotic genomes.
 We utilize this datasource to identify human orthologoue genes matching our mouse strains.
-This information is used to map existing mouse genes to human rare diseases displayed in the INFRAFRONTIER Rare Diseases Resources landing page.
+This information is used to map existing mouse genes to human rare diseases displayed in the INFRAFRONTIER rare disease landing page.

 Medical Subject Headings (MeSH)